 Service performed by an independent contractor is not covered under the unemployment insurance law and is not considered employment.
 Before excluding workers as independent contractors, employers should contact the Employer Services Section (address on Page ii) and request a determination.
 Failure to do so may result in an assessment of delinquent contributions, penalty and interest from retroactive coverage.

 The collection and analysis of industrial data are essential for statistical reporting purposes and for internal operating research and planning.
 A system of coding has been established to facilitate the compilation and analysis for these purposes, the North American Classification System (NAICS).
 All newly established accounts are coded on the basis of the NAICS code provided and/or the description of the type of activity in which the employer is engaged as shown on the registration report.
-Since the breakdown of each industry is detailed and intensive, it is important that employers furnish as accurate a 6-digit level NAICS and description as possible on Form BB-1.
+Since the breakdown of each industry is detailed and intensive, it is important that employers furnish as accurate a 6-digit level NAICS and description of the business.